Motivation is not important to keep the vow to go to the gym this year

 ◆ Motivation is meaningless

-Mr. Clark says his experience that `` When the tournament approaches, it will be insignificant to get up early in the dark and cold morning, but it is difficult to get up early in the morning when there are no imminent events '' You.
-Motivation created by emotions has a positive effect on people, but is basically only useful for 'short-term goals.'
-Some psychologists say that motivation is a lie, and it doesn't last as long as motivation is based on emotions.
+Clark describes his experience as 'when the tournament is approaching, it's hard to get up early in the dark and cold morning, but it's difficult to get up early in the morning when there are no imminent events.' increase.
+Emotional motivation has a positive impact on people, but it is basically only effective for 'short-term goals.'
+Some psychologists say that motivation is deceptive, and as long as motivation is based on emotions, it won't last long.
 For the same reason that there are no 'people who keep crying forever' or 'people who keep laughing forever'.

-Clark explains that emotions are the release of chemicals that produce physiological responses, so those who want to be in good shape should not rely on these reactions to exercise.
-Motivation doesn't help if you're a member of the gym based on emotion but don't have short-term goals or need a long time to realize.
+Emotions are the release of chemicals that cause a physiological response, and Clark explained that people trying to get fit shouldn't rely on this chemical to exercise.
+Emotionally becoming a member of the gym doesn't help motivation if you don't have short-term goals or need a long time to achieve them.

-Not being able to get up when the alarm sounds in the morning or eating donut at midnight is not a matter of motivation but a matter of discipline or self-control.
+Not being able to wake up when the alarm goes off in the morning or eating donuts at midnight is not a matter of motivation but a matter of discipline and self-control.

-In order to develop discipline and self-control, we need to repeat actions that sometimes seem boring anyway.
-Motivation does not in itself develop the qualities needed for progress, but discipline and self-control develop confidence and patience.
-This is also the difference between motivation and discipline / self-control.
+In order to develop discipline and self-control, it is necessary to repeat behaviors that sometimes seem boring.
+Motivation does not itself develop the qualities needed to move forward, but discipline and self-control develop self-confidence and patience.
+This can also be said to be the difference between motivation and discipline / self-control.

 Discipline and self-control build coherence, and coherence creates habits.
-Motivation helps for the first three weeks of attending the gym, but after that, discipline-produced 'habits' create success, Clark said.
+Motivation helps for the first three weeks of going to the gym, but after that, the 'habits' created by discipline create success, Clark said.

 in Note, Posted by logq_fa